madmann91/bvh/README.md

    by T. Karras and T. Aila.
 Works well in combination with `bvh::LinearBvhBuilder`, but may decrease performance for other builders on some scenes.
 Takes a budget of primitives to split, and distributes it to each primitive based on a priority heuristic.
- - `bvh::LayoutOptimization`: A cheap post-build optimization that reorders the nodes of the BVH in memory in such a way that nodes that have a high probability of being hit are likely to already be in the cache.
+ - `bvh::NodeLayoutOptimization`: A cheap post-build optimization that reorders the nodes of the BVH in memory in such a way that nodes that have a high probability of being hit are likely to already be in the cache.
 This optimization is only really helpful when traversing incoherent rays, but can in that case increase performance by up to 10%.